 As enterprises become more selective about which workloads are moved to the cloud, and which remain in their own data centers, cloud service providers must develop new strategies that ensure their continued relevance.
 The cloud infrastructure market is moving into a new phase of hybrid IT adoption, with businesses demanding cloud services that can be more easily integrated with their on-premises environments.

 Cloud industry giants will use their power to focus on innovation and acquisition in the coming years, to create a portfolio of additional functionalities, such as search and database technologies, that will support the creation of disruptive, cloud-based services.

-Most companies, may in the near future, end up using a combination of in-house data centers, plus cloud-computing technologies across a number of vendors, maybe with a few choosing to pick just one vendor for every service?
+Most companies, may in the near future, end up using a combination of in-house data centers, plus cloud-computing technologies across a number of vendors, maybe with a few choices to pick just one vendor for every service?

-CIO East Africa is set to host the first of its kind regional summit on cloud and security, to deeply explore what the future of this fast growing technology holds for business in the region.
+CIO East Africa is set to host the first of its kind regional summit on cloud and security, to deeply explore what the future of this fast-growing technology holds for business in the region.

-For more details about the two day summit slated on the 19th and 20th March 2020, please click on the link below.
+For more details about the two-day summit slated on the 19th and 20th March 2020, please click on the link below.